Courtesy of Silver Dollar City Attractions

 When it comes to Branson's many music theaters, no one has the time to see every show in town; most folks pick and choose based on their own personal preferences.
 If you're a newcomer to the show scene, following are a few general (and by no means inclusive) guidelines.

 “All-around family entertainment” describes many shows in town: a little dancing, a helping of comedy and plenty of music and singing, all rolled up into one fun variety package that appeals to young and old alike.
-You can't go wrong with the family shows at the Baldknobbers Country Music Theatre, the Dutton Family Theater, the Hughes Brothers Theatre or the Presleys' Country Jubilee.
+You can't go wrong with the family shows at the Branson Famous Theatre, the Dutton Family Theater, the Hughes Brothers Theatre or the Presleys' Country Jubilee.

 Some shows put the music front and center.
-Musical headliners entertain at the Andy Williams Moon River Theatre, the Mansion Theatre, the Clay Cooper Theatre, the Welk Resort Theatre and the Mickey Gilley Theatre.
+Musical headliners entertain at the Andy Williams Moon River Theatre, the Mansion Theatre, the Clay Cooper Theatre and the Welk Resort Theatre.
 The celebrity impersonator revue “Legends in Concert” plays at Dick Clark's American Bandstand Theater.

-If you're in the mood for out-and-out comedy, head to Yakov's Theatre.
-Yakov Smirnoff's show features music, but his shenanigans are the main event.
-The Acrobats of China also perform here, and they put on a mind-blowing display of athletic skill.
-The Acrobats of Shanghai stage a similarly thrilling spectacle at the New Shanghai Theatre.
+The Acrobats of China perform at Yakov's Theatre, and they put on a mind-blowing display of athletic skill.
+The Amazing Acrobats of Shanghai stage a similarly thrilling spectacle at the Grand Shanghai Theatre.
 For virtuoso musicianship and really cool special effects, the razzle-dazzle show at the Shoji Tabuchi Theatre delivers—and it's also the plushest theater in town.

 See all the AAA recommended attractions for this destination.